 But we noticed this year that funders are increasing their commitments to recipients beyond these entities.
 For example, at least $200 million targets actors in the digital finance ecosystem, with $130 million going directly to mobile network operators or mobile money providers, and the rest spread among digital payments platforms, money transfer services, and fintech firms.
 In addition, nearly $170 million goes to market facilitators, which include members of the Financial Sector Deepening network in Sub-Saharan Africa.

 Do these trends indicate that the financial inclusion community is moving in the right direction?
-If you are interested in learning more about the survey, please take a look at this brief or explore the dataset.
+If you are interested in learning more about the survey, please take a look at the brief or explore the dataset listed below.
 And be sure to look out for upcoming blogs that delve deeper into regional and thematic trends.